Skip to content

 Installation

-Get cmakefmt running, wire it into your project, and never think about CMake formatting again.
+Get cmakefmt running, wire it into your project, and never worry about CMake formatting again.

 Recommended for macOS users — no Rust toolchain needed: